mattjweist/matsim-rwa/README.md

 A project created for fleet-based route planning of electric vehicles in Germany, based on matsim-org/matsim-example-project.

-A recommended directory structure is as follows:
+Directory structure is as follows:
 * `src` contains the program to run the simulation
 * `scenarios` contains the simulation scenarios:
   * One subdirectory for each scenario, e.g. `scenarios/rwa`.